DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

       * `dada_trimLeft`: Number of bp to trim from the left of the reads.
 Usually unnecessary (i.e. 0), but check FastQC results.
       * `blastMode`: Either `allIN`, `mostEnvOUT`, or `allEnvOUT`, refering to entries in the nt database that are kepth or discarded when labelled with controlled unknown/unclassified vocabulary (see [ncbi_db_cleanup.sh](https://github.com/McAllister-NOAA/REVAMP/blob/main/ncbi_db_cleanup.sh)).
 Recommended: `mostEnvOUT`.
  * [figure configuration file](https://github.com/McAllister-NOAA/REVAMP?tab=readme-ov-file#figure-configuration-file--f):
     * See REVAMP readme.
-Pertinant to bioinformatic processing.
+Not pertinant to bioinformatic processing.

 REVAMP uses BLASTn against NCBI's nt database for taxonomic assignment.
 To run BLASTn, the nt database must be downloaded and prepared for use with REVAMP.
 This can be done using the shell script [ncbi_db_cleanup.sh](https://github.com/McAllister-NOAA/REVAMP/blob/main/ncbi_db_cleanup.sh) or by running each individual step from the script in the command terminal.
 Since the nt database is not version controlled, it is imperitive that the date of download is recorded to know the compatibility and relationship of different BLASTn runs.
-OME uses the same nt database download for the BLASTn for all markers on at least the same run.
+OME uses the same nt database download for the BLASTn for all markers on at least the same sequencing run.

 #### Running REVAMP